Nominations for the 2026 Nursing and Midwifery Excellence Awards are now open. Nominations close on Wednesday 18 February at midnight.

-The gala dinner is held to announce the award winners and recognise the amazing work our nurses and midwives do to enhance the health and wellbeing of Territorians every single day.
-Held in Darwin, the gala dinner is hosted by Hon Steve Edgington, MLA, Minister for Health.
+The gala dinner will be held to announce the award winners and recognise the amazing work our nurses and midwives do to enhance the health and wellbeing of Territorians every single day.
+Held in Darwin, the gala dinner is hosted by Hon Steve Edington, MLA, Minister for Health.

 This event is an opportunity to shine the light on all nurses and midwives working in services across the Northern Territory and thank them for all they do.